safwank/ElixirRetry/README.md

 end
 ```

-This example retries every 100 milliseconds and caps the delay at 1 second.
+This example retries every 100 milliseconds and expires after 1 second.